arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >
 >When viewing the data look for the point in the forward and reverse reads where quality scores decline below 25-30.
 We will need to trim reads to this point to create high quality sequence variants.

-# Selecting Sequence Variants
+## Selecting Sequence Variants

-> A sequence variant is a unique DNA sequence found in your dataset.
-Unlike older methods that grouped similar sequences into Operational Taxonomic Units (OTUs) based on a similarity threshold, modern methods like DADA2 or Deblur aim to resolve individual, error-corrected sequences—called Amplicon Sequence Variants (ASVs).
-ASVs allow for higher-resolution analysis and more reproducible results.
-They represent actual biological sequences from the sample, not clusters influenced by arbitrary thresholds.
-Identifying ASVs is a core step in modern microbiome research.
-Rather than grouping similar sequences (as older methods did), newer tools try to identify exact sequences to better reflect the real microbes present.

-The process of selecting sequence variants is the core processing step in amplicon analysis.
-This takes the place of "OTU picking" a method of clustering similar data together that was the common method for dealing with sequencing errors until last year.
-Three different methods have been published to select sequence variants, [Dada2](https://dx.doi.org/10.1038/nmeth.3869) uses and statistical error correction model, [Deblur](https://dx.doi.org/10.1128/mSystems.00191-16) takes an information theoretic approach and [UNOISE2](https://doi.org/10.1101/081257) applies a heuristic.
-Each of these methods attempt to remove or correct reads with sequencing errors and then remove chimeric sequences originating from different DNA templates.
+Sequencing isn’t perfect and errors, noise, and artefacts are common.
+To make sense of the data, the first core step is to group similar reads together and identify the true biological sequences that were present in the sample.
+This process is called **sequence variant picking**.

+Modern tools like [Dada2](https://dx.doi.org/10.1038/nmeth.3869), [Deblur](https://dx.doi.org/10.1128/mSystems.00191-16), and [UNOISE2](https://doi.org/10.1101/081257) aim to identify these exact sequences by using statistical error correction models, taking an information theoretic approach and applying a heuristic.
+This is a major improvement over older methods like OTU picking, where sequences were grouped based on a similarity threshold.
+ASVs (Amplicon Sequence Variants) provide higher resolution, greater reproducibility, and better biological accuracy.

 For the next step you can select either the Dada2 method or the Deblur method.

-**A note on parallel processing**.
-Both Dada2 and Deblur can independently process each sample.
-This becomes very important as experiments grow to thousands of samples.
-In this tutorial we are taking advantage of " course grained parallelism" provided by the multiple cores in our processor.
-However, Deblur and Dada2 (after the error model learning step) can select sequence variants in a sample totally independently, making the problem "embarrassingly parallel."
-This means that samples can be split into many different files and processed on arbitrarily many machines simultaneously.
-{: .notice--info}

 Sequence variant selection is the slowest step in the tutorial.
-For that reason it is best to submit this step using the SLURM Sbatch scheduler.

-## Option 1: Dada2 (Slower)
+### Option 1: Dada2 (Slower)

 ```bash
 time qiime dada2 denoise-paired \